Visiting a rare work of Louis Comfort Tiffany art in the Willard Memorial Chapel in Auburn

 Willard Chapel again sat vacant until 1990 when the Community Preservation Committee of Auburn won their “Save the Chapel” campaign.
 Due to their hard work, by 2005 the chapel (and the adjoining Welch Building) were designated National Historic Landmarks.

-Since then, the Willard Memorial Chapel has existed to serve the public as a museum.
+Since then, the Willard Memorial Chapel has existed to serve the public, and as a museum it’s one of the gems of the Finger Lakes region.

 Inside the Willard Memorial Chapel